OsmanKandemir/web-wordlist-generator/README.md

 ## Done
 - [x] Scan Static Files.
 - [ ] Scan Metadata Of Public Documents (pdf,doc,xls,ppt,docx,pptx,xlsx etc.)
-- [ ] Create a New Associated Wordlist with the Wordlist Given as a Parameter.
+- [ ] Create a New Associated Wordlist with the Wordlist Given as a Parameter

 ## Installation